bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 sudo apt install mongodb
 ```

-The package manager should take care of installing the startup script for MongoDB as well.
-(That means MongoDB will automatically start if the machine is restarted.)
+If you install MongoDB using the above command (which installs the `mongodb` package), it also configures MongoDB, starts MongoDB (in the background), and installs a MongoDB startup script (so that MongoDB will be started automatically when the machine is restarted).

+Note: The `mongodb` package is _not_ the official MongoDB package from MongoDB the company.
+If you want to install the official MongoDB package, please see [the MongoDB documentation](https://docs.mongodb.com/manual/installation/).
+Note that installing the official package _doesn't_ also start MongoDB.

 #### Install Tendermint